Nike, Inc.: Finance

 Nike was made a member of the Dow Jones Industrial Average in 2013, when it replaced Alcoa.

 On December 19, 2013, Nike's quarterly profit rose due to a 13 percent increase in global orders for merchandise since April of that year.
 Future orders of shoes or clothes for delivery between December and April, rose to $10.4 billion.
 Nike shares (NKE) rose 0.6 percent to $78.75 in extended trading.

 In November 2015, Nike announced it would initiate a $12 billion share buyback, as well as a two-for-one stock split, with shares to begin trading at the decreased price on December 24.
 The split will be the seventh in company history.

 In June 2018, Nike announced it would initiate a $15 billion share buyback over four years, to begin in 2019 upon completion of the previous buyback program.

 For the fiscal year 2018, Nike reported earnings of US$1.933 billion, with annual revenue of US$36.397 billion, an increase of 6.0% over the previous fiscal cycle.
 Nike's shares traded at over $72 per share, and its market capitalization was valued at over US$114.5 billion in October 2018.

-In March 2020, Nike reported a 5% drop in Chinese sales associated with stores' closure due to the COVID-19 outbreak.
+In February 2020, the company said that roughly 75% of Nike stores in Greater China had closed due to the COVID-19 outbreak.
+In March 2020, Nike reported a 5% drop in Chinese sales associated with stores' closure.
 It was the first decrease in six years.
 At the same time, the company's online sales grew by 36% during Q1 of 2020.
 Also, the sales of personal training apps grew by 80% in China.

+In June 2025, Nike warned that President Trump’s new tariffs on key trading partners could add around $1 billion to its costs this year, causing the company to shift some production out of China to reduce its exposure.
+Despite weaker quarterly revenue, Nike’s shares rose over 10% after a better-than-expected earnings forecast, while the US and China also reached a deal to ease trade tensions.

+The key trends of Nike are (as at the financial year ending May 31):